Chapter 23: How to Export a Movie

 The Sound Settings dialog box opens.

 - Select the Size and Use, which are related.
-Once again, it is advisable to check your original sound file properties.
+It is advisable to check your original sound file properties.
 If the file was recorded in one channel (mono), there is no point in choosing the two channel (stereo) option.
 Although Mono can support a 16-bit channel, the extra information is unnecessary.
 Mono is generally paired with 8-bit and Stereo with 16-bit.

 - Click OK.